LMTD/phase-1A/README.md

-# phase-one
+# LMTD - Phase One
-Foundational DevOps: Linux, Python, and Cloud Computing with AWS
+Intro to Cloud Technology & Foundational Cloud/DevOps Concepts Linux, Python, and Cloud Computing with AWS

 # Foundations of DevOps

-**Instructors:** Cam Flowers and Shafan Sugarman
+**Instructors:** Cam Flowers and Shafan Sugarman **Program Dates:** July 6th - August 29th
 **Class Times:** TU, TH, FR 6:00-9:00 p.m. & SA 10 a.m.- 5:00 p.m.
-**TA Office Hours:** Everyday 5-6 p.m.
+**TA Office Hours:** Everyday 5:00-6:00 p.m.

 ## Rationalle

 Some of the most exciting technological developments are occuring via cloud-based services deployed across the full tech stack.
-In this course we will discuss the fundamentals of cloud based programming in Linux and Python and learn the essentials of modern cloud development using AWS.
+In this first phase of our program we will discuss the fundamentals of cloud-based programming using Linux, Python and deploy essential services utilizing AWS.

 ## Course Aims and Outcomes
 ### Aims
 As a result of participating in this course, you will be able to explain the fundamental architecture of a cloud based tech stack, demonstrate proficiency in the fundamental scripting languages (BASH, Python), and create cloud based applications using modern frameworks in preparation for a healthy career in DevOps and related fields.

 ### Specific Learning Outcomes
-By the end of this course, students will be well-versed in the fundamentals of cloud-based programming in Python.
-They will be introduced to the Linux Operating System and learn to write scripts that communicate with the kernel.
-Building on this foundation, Python scripting frameworks are introduced; students will learn the concepts, syntax, and benefits of contemporary cloud computing (e.g. Virtualization, Cloud Storage, Cloud Monitoring).
-Students will be able to develop interactive applications by the midterm of the course.
+By the end of this course, you will be well-versed in the fundamentals of cloud-based programming in Python.
+You will be introduced to the Linux Operating System and learn to write scripts that communicate with the kernel.
+Building on this foundation, Python scripting frameworks are introduced; you will learn the concepts, syntax, and benefits of contemporary cloud computing (e.g. Virtualization, Cloud Storage, Cloud Monitoring).
+You will be able to develop interactive applications by the midterm of the course.
 The course will also introduce back-end web application concepts such as databases, application servers and cloud based hosting.
-By the completion of the course, students will be able to develop cloud managed applications and discuss the benefits of various architectures, design patterns, and elements of production-readyness.
+By the completion of the course, you will be able to develop cloud managed applications and discuss the benefits of various architectures, design patterns, and elements of production-readyness.
 Specific concepts and technologies are highlighted in the course schedule below.

 ## Format and Procedures
 This course meets three times a week and once on the weekend to facilitate both lecture and lab components of instruction.
 This course is intended to reflect industry norms as much as possible; to that end, project delivery and collaboration are emphasized over written homework or assessments.

 ## Assumptions
-This course has no prerequisite courses; however, students are expected to be proficient in general programming principles and able to code in at least one language.
-Such experience will ensure that students are able to expediently learn new programming languages as they are introduced in this course.
+This course has no prerequisite courses; however, you are expected to be proficient in general programming principles and able to code in at least one language.
+Such experience will ensure that you are able to expediently learn new programming languages as they are introduced in this course.

 Additionally there is a guide of recommended precourse work available [here](./resources/precourse/README.md)

 ## Course Requirements